THOMASELOVE/431-labs-2026/lab4/README.md

 ## Prior to attempting Lab 4, we assume ...

+- You've completed the work of assembling your data set required in Project A,
 - You've reviewed the materials discussed in 431 Classes 1-13,
 - You've worked through Chapters 1-14 of [Dr. Love's 431 book](https://thomaselove.github.io/431-book/),
 - You've read chapters 7-9 of David Spiegelhalter's *The Art of Statistics*,